Skip to content

 • Expose the scar to air as it promotes faster healing.

 • Immediately after the wound heals, use a silicone scar gel on the healed wound to minimize the chances of a scar forming.
-The sooner you use it and less likely a scar will form.
+The sooner you use it, the less likely a scar will form.

 • Avoid rigorous exercise for a few months after birth.
 Do not carry heavy items or bend a lot.
-However, walk a lot as it gets your blood flowing and promotes faster healing.
+However, walk often as it gets your blood flowing and promotes faster healing.

 How long will it take for the scar to heal completely?